Skip to Main Content

 East Asian Studies

-Searching for Japanese language materials
+Searching for Japanese language resources

 The video above provides an excellent foundational understanding of how to search for Japanese language resources effectively.